arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The status LED and relay of *Modbus TCP Master Opta™* will be activated based on the counter information received from the *Modbus TCP Slave Opta™*.
 Through specific sections dedicated to roles, the setting of the Modbus TCP role for each Opta™ device will be learned.

-For those wishing to test without delay, the complete example project can be accessed [here](assets/ModbusTCP_Opta_Example.zip).
+For those wishing to skip the step by step procedure, the complete example project can be downloaded [here](assets/ModbusTCP_Opta_Example.zip).
 Every essential configuration and component has been included, ensuring it's ready to be compiled and uploaded to the corresponding Opta™ device.

 In the sections that follow, the configuration of each Opta™, based on its designated role in Modbus TCP communication, will be detailed.